100,000 Firms, Zero Dominance: What Market Fragmentation Means for Your GTM Strategy

 The Number That Changes Everything

 A pattern I keep seeing across consulting-buyer conversations: the buyer assumes the market is concentrated.
 The data says the opposite.
 The U.S. Administrative and General Management Consulting Services industry (NAICS 541611) generates roughly $205.6 billion in annual revenue across about 93,510 firms (VerticalIQ, 2026a).
 A parallel slice — "Other Management Consulting Services" (NAICS 541618) — adds another 12,750 firms and $11.4 billion in revenue (VerticalIQ, 2026b).
-Expand the aperture to the full professional-services stack buyers actually choose from — HR, marketing, process, IT, environmental, cybersecurity advisory — and you're looking at several million establishments competing for the same CEO attention across North America.
+Together, that's over 100,000 firms (106,260 specifically) in management consulting alone — and once you widen the aperture to the full professional-services stack buyers actually shortlist (HR, marketing, process, IT, environmental, cybersecurity advisory), the competitor set grows by an order of magnitude.

 And here's the part that changes the strategic calculus: the industry is structurally fragmented.
 In NAICS 541611, the top 50 companies combined account for only about 41% of industry revenue — meaning no single firm, not even a top-tier strategy brand, controls a dominant share (VerticalIQ, 2026a).
-The Producer Price Index for management consulting services confirms the market dynamics: prices shifted -7.09% year-over-year in February 2026, reflecting how fragmentation and AI-driven productivity are compressing margins across the sector (U.S. Bureau of Labor Statistics, 2026).
+The Producer Price Index for the broader Management Consulting Services group (BLS series PCU541610541610) makes the rivalry visible: prices ran below year-ago levels in 7 of the 12 months from May 2025 through April 2026 — including −1.86% YoY in February 2026 and −3.29% in December 2025 — before stabilizing at +1.03% YoY in April 2026.
+A sustained pricing soft patch like this is rare in professional services, and it reflects how fragmentation and AI-driven productivity are testing fee floors across the sector (U.S. Bureau of Labor Statistics, 2026).

 This level of fragmentation has direct implications for how growth-stage companies should build their go-to-market strategies.